apacheignite/documentation/odbc-driver/connecting-string.md

 }
 [/block]
 ## Connecting string samples
 You can find samples of the connecting string below.
-These strings can be used with `SQLDriverConnect` ODBC call.
+These strings can be used with `SQLDriverConnect` ODBC call to establish connection with an Apache Ignite node.
 [block:code]
 {
   "codes": [